Country _ Name

 CONSOB is increasingly detecting, and thus banning, firms offering investment services based on virtual currencies without being duly licensed, according to its Annual Report.

-Specifically, several cases of abusive activities were fined by CONSOB in relation to crypto currencies.
+Specifically, certain cases of abusive activities were fined by CONSOB in relation to cryptocurrencies.
 To ensure effectiveness of such fines, CONSOB has adopted different means of enforcement, relating to the specific breach(es).

 Authors